What Is Cream?

 Behavioral Effects Of Cream Abuse

 Notably, cream is popular for its increased energy production and intense feelings of euphoria, confidence, and excitement.
-These feelings of energy and joy last anywhere between 6 to 8 hours and over 20 hours.
+These feelings of energy and joy last anywhere between 6 to 8 hours to over 20 hours.
 Using cream has both mental and emotional side effects that are easily recognizable.
 Behaviorally, people can expect to experience high amounts of energy.
 Because of the strong feelings of euphoria the drug produces, and its highly addictive chemical reactions caused in the brain, people may behave irrationally.
 Such behaviors can look like:

 - Hyperactive behavior